 As mentioned above, when the tooth is extracted or knocked-out, the most important action is to visit an emergency dentist in a flash.
 But there are still some other steps you can take until going to the emergency dentist’s office.
 It is better to know them.
 When the tooth is knocked-out, the attached ligament disappears.
 To survive completely, a tooth needs all the tiny nerve fibers to stick.
 First, carefully remove the tooth from the crown, not the root.
 Gently wipe off any excess dirt, or put it back in the socket, or hold it between your cheeks and gums in your mouth as you go for help, hopefully within 15 to 30 minutes.
 Bathing your teeth in your saliva helps keep them alive.

-If the tooth is deciduous or a ba tooth, do not put it back on.
-Since it can damage the growing tooth, in case you do not know if this is an adult tooth or a ba tooth, Put it in milk or saliva and bring it to the emergency dentist.
+If the tooth is deciduous or a baby tooth, do not put it back on.
+Since it can damage the growing tooth, in case you do not know if this is an adult tooth or a baby tooth, Put it in milk or saliva and bring it to the emergency dentist.

 Another action is controlling bleeding with sterile gauze or cloth.
 For pain and swelling, using a cold compress is a good idea.
-If the case is a ba, you should encourage your ba to suck on a frozen pop.
+If the case is a baby, you should encourage your baby to suck on a frozen pop.

 What Will the Emergency Dentist do With a Knocked-Out Tooth?